 What do we have to lose when we consume only recent novels that bring wealth and prestige to the authors?
 As authors, we may think that is the one way to learn the path to success as a writer.
 The works of prior centuries do not seem applicable to current audiences.
 Also, they are a lot harder to read, as the majority of current best sellers are written around a six-grade reading level.
 So what do we lose by not reading older works that have withstood the test of time?

-Perhaps we are robbing ourselves of the chance to increase empathy and social skills.
-Being able to grasp the mental state of other people is valuable for functioning in society.
+Perhaps we are robbing ourselves of the chance to increase understanding other people.
+Being able to grasp the mental state of others is valuable for functioning in society.
 Researchers and scientists are eager to learn more about what contributes to this skill.
 Surprisingly, two recent studies show that reading literary fiction increases these abilities.

 Kidd and Castano, researchers from the New School for Social Research (2013) discovered that reading literary fiction increase people’s ability to understand that others have differing beliefs, values, goals and desires.
-Individuals who choose to read this kind of fiction were often more able to empathize with others and understand the world from their perspective.
+Individuals who choose to read this kind of fiction were often more able to understand the world from other’s perspectives.
 These researchers conducted experiments to test participant’s accuracy in identifying the emotions of others after they had been reading popular fiction, nonfiction, literary texts or nothing at all.
 They found those that had read literary texts were able to more accurately identify the emotions than those who had been reading popular fiction or nonfiction.

 So what exactly is the difference between popular fiction and literature?